-- Gross revenue greater than $25 million
+- Earns gross revenue greater than $25 million

 - Earns 50% or more of annual revenue from selling personal information

-The CCPA defines consumer data as personal information that identifies, relates to, describes, can be associated with, or may be directly or indirectly linked to a specific person, household, or device.
+The CCPA defines “consumer data” as personal information that identifies, relates to, describes, can be associated with, or maybe directly or indirectly linked to a specific person, household, or device.
 The CCPA lists specific categories of personal information.

-What are the Opt-Out Rights?
+What Are the Opt-Out Rights?

 Both privacy laws focus on similar data portability rights.